 PSR Position Statement on Hydraulic Fracturing

-No single solution can meet our society's future energy needs.
-The answer lies instead in a family of diverse energy technologies that share a common thread.
-Renewable energy technologies tap into natural cycles and systems, turning the ever-present energy around us into usable forms.
-Solutions to our future energy needs must not deplete our natural resources, destroy our environment or negatively impact human health.
-As we transition from our current fossil fuel dependent energy policy the transition is guided by the same principles: Minimize impact on health and the environment in our energy production and use.
+The answer lies in a family of renewable energy technologies that tap into natural cycles and systems, turning the ever-present energy around us into usable forms.
+These solutions to our energy needs would minimize depletion of our natural resources and reduce destruction of our environment, while providing tangible benefits to human health.
+As we transition from our current fossil fuel-dependent energy policy, the transition is guided by these principles: Minimize negative impacts on health and the environment in our energy production and use.